If you are experiencing bleeding every time you brush your teeth, you need to know whether is it normal and if not, how to stop bleeding in the gums.

 I have enclosed to video to summarise how to stop bleeding in the gums.

 You could also explore additional products like essential oils.
-There has been a lot of additions in the market and one highly popular ingredient, calendula, commonly known as marigold, has been used to treat sore gums, and that it may be helpful in fighting plaque and gingivitis.
+There have been a lot of additions in the market and one highly popular ingredient, calendula, commonly known as marigold, has been used to treat sore gums, and that it may be helpful in fighting plaque and gingivitis.

 When is Gum Bleeding serious?